mautic/developer-documentation-new/docs/components/emails.rst

 You can find examples of both Email token handling and A/B testing in the code example below.
 Both leverage the ``\Mautic\EmailBundle\EmailEvents::EMAIL_ON_BUILD`` event.
 Read more about listeners and subscribers (TODO add link).

-Email token capabilities consist of two parts: registering your custom token(s) and rendering them.
+Email token capabilities consist of two parts: registering your custom tokens and rendering them.

 - ``$event->addToken($uniqueId, $htmlContent)`` allows you to show the email token in the email builder, so that users can easily add the token to their emails.
 - ``$event->getContent()`` and ``$event->setContent()`` are used for replacing the email token with actual dynamic content once the Email gets send or viewed in the browser.

-While Mautic supports A/B testing out of the box (https://kb.mautic.org/knowledgebase/emails/how-does-mautic-do-ab-testing), you might have more complex needs to determine A/B test winner criteria.
+While Mautic supports :xref:`A/B testing` out of the box, you might have more complex needs to determine A/B test winner criteria.

 - ``$event->addAbTestWinnerCriteria()`` allows you to do exactly that.
 Using your custom logic, you can decide the winner of such criteria.
 An example is shown below.
 - ``$event->setAbTestResults()`` is where you set the actual A/B test results.
 More details are in the code example below.